Marek-Kosmowski/project-admin-dashboard/README.md

 # project-admin-dashboard
-Dashboard designed majority using grid.
+Admin dashboard, designed mostly by using grid.